geerlingguy/ansible-role-security/README.md

 (Debian/Ubuntu only) The time to trigger a reboot, when needed, if `security_autoupdate_reboot` is set to `true`.
 In 24h "hh:mm" clock format.

+    security_autoupdate_periodic_update_package_list: 1

+(Debian/Ubuntu only) Whether to update package list during unattended upgrades.

+    security_autoupdate_periodic_download_upgradable_packages: 1

+(Debian/Ubuntu only) Whether to download upgradable packages during unattended upgrades.

+    security_autoupdate_periodic_autocleaninternal: 7

+(Debian/Ubuntu only) Auto clean internal (in days) for unattended upgrades.

+    security_autoupdate_periodic_unattended_upgrade: 1

+(Debian/Ubuntu only) Enable unattended upgrade.

+    security_autoupdate_enable_allowed_origins: true

+(Debian/Ubuntu only) Enable allowed origins in unattended upgrades (in case you want to update/upgrade all packages, set to false).

+    security_autoupdate_allowed_origins: []

+(Debian/Ubuntu only) A listing of origins that should be allowed.

+    security_autoupdate_enable_origins_pattern: false

+(Debian/Ubuntu only) Enable origins pattern in unattended upgrades (in case you want to update/upgrade all packages, set to true).

+    security_autoupdate_origins_pattern: []

+(Debian/Ubuntu only) A listing of origins pattern that should be allowed.

     security_autoupdate_mail_to: ""
     security_autoupdate_mail_on_error: true